SyamSam/counterfeit-item-detection-block/README.md

 - MySQL
 - Truffle

-To run this system you need to start from:

 Install express.js and yarn first before starting which the commands are:

 npm install (backend)

 yarn install (frontend)

+To run this system you need to start:

 Backend (Express.js):